-The major includes 14 units of core curriculum, 18 units of basic courses, and nine units of electives.
-Because of high demand, enrollment priority is given to psychology major students in all upper division psychology courses; courses numbered 300 and above are not open to freshman.
+The major includes 14 units of core curriculum, 18 units of basic courses, and 9 units of electives.
+Because of high demand, enrollment priority is given to Psychology majors in all upper-division Psychology courses.
+Courses numbered 300 and above are not open to freshmen.

 - Psychology majors must take PSY 200, PSY 305GW, PSY 371, and PSY 400 for a letter grade and achieve a grade of C or better in all four courses.

 - Majors must achieve a grade of CR in PSY 303 and PSY 690.

 - PSY 171 (or any quantitative reasoning course) is a prerequisite for PSY 371 .

 Core courses should be taken in the order listed below.

 |PSY 200||General Psychology||3|

 |PSY 303||Psychology: The Major and the Profession (online)||1|